Where and when

 After the presentation three years ago, in the Sala Leone X of Palazzo Vecchio, of the famous Chimera of Arezzo, the monster comes alive under the modern forms invented by Arturo Martini.
 And it is precisely with these ‘terrible’ and apotropaic elements that Giulia Cenci enters into dialogue, in turn creating threatening machines, resurrecting myths and chthonic personifications, to which the anxieties and anxieties of the depth appear to be delegated.

-After a meticulous consideration of the architecture and history of the Ex Leopoldine, the venue of the museum, Giulia Cenci created a series of site-specific works, invading space with ‘monstrous’ creatures born from the ruins of industrial and agricultural machinery.
-The artist creates a sort of ‘landscape-anatomy’ that unfolds along a complex assembly line, a three-dimensional assemblage of forms and tools abandoned and out of order.
-These works are metamorphic constructions in which mechanical parts evoke or mix with details anatomical, as in a sort of chimera or Frankenstein’s creature.
-Two huge mechanical arms, composed of fragments of agricultural parts and cars, redefine the space, forcing the visitor to an obligatory path.
+After careful reflection on the architecture and history of the Ex Leopoldine complex, Giulia Cenci created a series of site-specific works, invading the space with ‘monstrous’ creatures born from the ruins of industrial and agricultural machinery.
+The artist creates a sort of ‘landscape-anatomy’ that unfolds along a complex assembly line, a three-dimensional assemblage of abandoned and out-of-use shapes and tools.

 They are metamorphic constructions in which mechanical parts evoke or mix with anatomical details, as in a sort of Frankenstein or chimera.
 Two huge mechanical arms, made up of fragments of agricultural parts and cars, redefine the space, forcing the visitor to take a forced path.